 Delirium is more common among older people.
 About 15 to 50% of older patients experience delirium at some time during a hospital stay.
 For older patients in an ICU, risk of delirium (ICU psychosis) is particularly high.

 Stress of any kind impairs cholinergic function, thus contributing to delirium.
 Older people are particularly vulnerable to reduced cholinergic transmission, increasing their risk of delirium.
 Anticholinergic medications can contribute.

 Delirium is often the first sign of another, sometimes serious disorder in older people.

 Causes of delirium in older people often include less severe conditions:

-A nonneurologic disorder (eg, urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys (pyelonephritis), and lower tract infections, which involve the bladder (cystitis), urethra... read more , influenza, thiamin deficiency Thiamin Deficiency Thiamin deficiency (causing beriberi) is most common among people subsisting on white rice or highly refined carbohydrates in developing countries and among alcoholics.
-Symptoms include diffuse... read more , vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
+A nonneurologic disorder (eg, urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more , influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
+Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , thiamin deficiency Thiamin Deficiency Thiamin deficiency (causing beriberi) is most common among people subsisting on white rice or highly refined carbohydrates in countries with high rates of food insecurity and among people with... read more , vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more )

 Urinary retention or severe constipation